xtremekforever/swift-stm32c011-examples/README.md

 ## Prerequisites

-All of these examples can be built under macOS or Linux (including WSL2 in Windows) using a Swift 6.0.0 toolchain or later.
+All of these examples can be built under macOS or Linux (including WSL2 in Windows) using a **Swift 6.1** toolchain or later.
 They are made to work with the `arm-none-eabi` tools that are available for cross-compiling to ARM.

-NOTE: In order to build `mmio` projects in "debug" mode (`make CONFIGURATION=debug`) you will need to have a recent trunk snapshot which automatically enables whole module optimization for embedded projects.
-However, release mode builds (which are the default) should work fine with Swift 6.0 or later.

 ### macOS